Deposit insurance: Process

 Banks are allowed (and usually encouraged) to lend or invest most of the money deposited with them instead of safe-keeping the full amounts (see fractional-reserve banking).
 If many of a bank's borrowers fail to repay their loans when due, the bank's creditors, including its depositors, risk loss.
 Because they rely on customer deposits that can be withdrawn on little or no notice, banks in financial trouble are prone to bank runs, where depositors seek to withdraw funds quickly ahead of a possible bank insolvency.
 Because banking institution failures have the potential to trigger a broad spectrum of harmful events, including economic recessions, policy makers maintain deposit insurance schemes to protect depositors and to give them comfort that their funds are not at risk.

 Deposit insurance institutions are for the most part government run or established, and may or may not be a part of a country's central bank, while some are private entities with government backing or completely private entities.
 There are a number of countries with more than one deposit insurance system in operation, including Austria, Canada (Ontario and Quebec), Germany, Italy, and the United States.

 By country

 According to the International Association of Deposit Insurers (IADI), as of 31 January 2014, 113 countries have instituted some form of explicit deposit insurance, up from 12 in 1974.
 Another 41 countries are considering the implementation of an explicit deposit insurance system.

 Africa

 Central Africa

 Banks in the Economic Community of Central African States are eligible for an international system called the Deposit Guarantee Fund in Central Africa (FOGADAC).
 Although the system is well capitalized, details of its failure response process remain to be determined.

 South Africa

 The Corporation for Deposit Insurance (CODI), a subsidiary of the South African Reserve Bank, was launched in April 2024.
 It insures up to R100,000 per depositor in the event of a bank failure.

+Nigeria

+The Nigeria Deposit Insurance Corporation (NDIC) is an independent Nigerian government agency established in 1989 to insure bank deposits, supervise financial institutions, and help resolve failing banks in order to maintain stability in Nigeria’s financial system.
+It protects depositors by guaranteeing insured funds up to a specified limit and ensures prompt payment when banks fail.

+Under its deposit insurance scheme, the NDIC guarantees payment of deposits up to ₦5,000,000 for Deposit Money Banks and Mobile Money Operators, and ₦2,000,000 for Microfinance Banks, Primary Mortgage Banks, and Payment Service Banks, in the event of a bank failure..